 - First frame render time

 Older Android devices can flicker as they attempt to render the first frame of video.
-This flickering can be eliminated by increasing the first frame render time.
-To do this, go to Video Kiosk Settings > Legacy > First frame render time and increase the render time.
+In order to eliminate the this flickering, increase the first frame render time in the Legacy settings.